Venkatasiva8/Placement-preparation/README.md

  <br>
  Let me know your views on the repository or any changes or improvements and if you wish to contribute too at: venkatasaiyedupati080@gmail.com or ***[LinkedIn](https://www.linkedin.com/in/siva-sai-588783214/)***

- :heart: ***Thank you all for making this repository trend at Number 10, in the worldwide trending on Github***